terryaney/KatApp.Provider/katapp documentation.md

 <br/>

 ### **skip-RBLe**
 Find and prevent inputs in Kaml View from triggering a calculation upon change.
-This table is legacy support that is equivalent to `rbl-nocalc` and can only be used to _prevent an input from triggering a calculation_.
+This table is legacy support that is equivalent to `rbl-nocalc` (see [RBLe Service Attributes / Classes](#RBLe-Service-Attributes-/-Classes)) and can only be used to _prevent an input from triggering a calculation_.
 You can not use it to turn calculations back on for an input.
 This table allows for the business logic of knowing which inputs trigger a calculation and which do not to be left inside the CalcEngine.
 Using this table has the same effect as applying attributes manually in the Kaml View.

 Column | Description
 ---|---